-We’ve all had a lot to worry about in 2020 – getting used to working from home, acclimating to having the kids home from school and underfoot, and for those of us who pay attention to such things, coming to grips with an increased level of cyber threat.
+We’ve all had a lot to worry about in the last couple of years – getting used to working from home, acclimating to having the kids home from school and underfoot, getting things back to “normal”, and for those of us who pay attention to such things, coming to grips with an increased level of cyberthreat.

-Those of us who fall into the last category, in fact, have had a pretty stressful year.
+Those of us who fall into the last category, in fact, have had a pretty stressful couple of years.
 Just as we learned to protect ourselves from the rise of formjacking, and worked out how to avoid the ransomware pandemic to keep our personal information safe, we’ve been hit with another piece of worrying news.

 It’s this – hackers might be able to steal your password by watching how your shoulders move.

 That might sound like science fiction, but unfortunately it’s an all-too-real threat.
-A demonstration of the techniques required to do this come from a group of University of Texas researchers, who recently published a technical brief on what they claim is a reliable framework – watching shoulder movements to determine what someone on the other end of a Zoom, Microsoft Skype, or Google Hangouts video call is typing.
+A demonstration of the techniques required to do this come from a group of University of Texas researchers, publishing a technical brief on what they claim is a reliable framework – watching shoulder movements to determine what someone on the other end of video call is typing. .

-The way in which this new system works is superficially similar to the old trick of working out the phone number that someone is dialing by listening to the sounds made by their phone keys.
-As this article from the University of Melbourne explains, it’s possible that hackers (or in this case a university student) can reconstruct the phone number of powerful CEOs with basic sound analysis software.
+The way in which this new system works is superficially similar to the old trick of working out the phone number that someone is dialing, by listening to the sounds made by their phone keys. it’s possible that hackerscan reconstruct the phone number with basic sound analysis software, as this article from the University of Melbourne explained.

-Now, your password can be extracted from a video call in much the same way.
+Your password might be extracted from your body language on a video call in much the same way.
 At the moment, however, it’s unclear exactly how common this technique will become.
-When public-interest technologist Bruce Schneier recently highlighted the research on his blog, he noted that “accuracy isn’t great, but that it can be done at all is impressive.”
+When public-interest technologist Bruce Schneier highlighted the research on his blog, he noted that “accuracy isn’t great, but that it can be done at all is impressive.”

 Protect Yourself

-My point, here, is that though it is certainly impressive that researchers are able to extract passwords from a video feed, for users of this software this is unlikely to be their primary security concern.
-This software contains more than enough vulnerabilities to cause concern, even before this new route to your personal information opened up.
+Although it is certainly impressive that researchers are able to extract passwords from a video feed, for users, this is unlikely to be their primary security concern.

 In this context, it’s worth thinking about how you can protect yourself from this kind of attack.
 There are two primary ways of doing that.

 The first is related to the recent research I’ve mentioned above.
-Video conferencing software represents a vulnerability for a lot of users because they don’t use a secure password, and they don’t take basic steps to protect their devices from surveillance.
-When it comes to cyber security, it can be worth looking at more familiar types of security for guidance.
+Video conferencing software can represent a vulnerability for users if they don’t use a secure password, and they don’t take basic steps to protect their devices from surveillance.
+When it comes to cybersecurity, it can be worth looking at more familiar types of security for guidance.
 About 60% of convicted burglars say the presence of a security system would cause them to attempt a burglary elsewhere, for instance.
 Following that process into the digital world, it makes sense to put a security system on your digital devices as well as your house.

-When it comes to preventing someone stealing your password via a video call, this means one thing – get a password manager.
-With this kind of tool, you can use one “master” password that will protect all of your accounts, and that is linked to your devices (or smartphone).
-Even if one of your passwords is stolen, a hacker will not get access to all of your accounts.
+When it comes to preventing someone stealing your password via a video call, it’s worth considering using a password manager.
+With this kind of tool, you can use one “master” password to help protect your accounts,linked to your devices (or smartphone).

-Second, be aware that what you say over video conferencing software is not really private, especially if you are using the kind of software typically available to consumers.
-Because the providers of this software have been slow to provide encryption for the video feed – or, indeed, even the audio feed – it’s possible that everything you say could be spied on.
+Second, be aware that what you say over video conferencing software may not be private, especially if you are using the kind of software typically available to consumers.
+Some providers of this software have been slow to provide encryption for the video feed – or, indeed, even the audio feed – it’s possible that everything you say could be spied on.

-For that reason, you shouldn’t give out any personal information, and especially not your passwords, over a video chat.
+For that reason, it’s best to avoid giving out any personal information, and especially not your passwords, over a video chat, unless you are sure that it’s safe.

 The future